aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 2.5.
 Installation

 1. You can find the latest release in the repository [here](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
-   - We only support installation or upgrades to v1.5.0 or above (older releases continue to function)
+   - We only support new installations of v1.5.0 or above (older releases continue to function)
 2. Download the CloudFormation (CFN) template for the release you plan to install (either `AcceleratorInstallerXXX.template.json` for GitHub or `AcceleratorInstallerXXX-CodeCommit.template.json` for CodeCommit)
 3. Use the provided CloudFormation template to deploy a new stack in your Management (root) AWS account
    - As previously stated we do not support installation in sub-accounts
 4. Login to your Organization Management account and **_make sure you are in your desired `home` region_** (i.e. `ca-central-1`) (your desired primary or control region)
-5. Navigate to **CloudFormation** in the AWS Console
+5. Navigate to **CloudFormation** in the AWS Console and click `Create stack`, then

-- Create a new stack
    - Select "Template is ready"
    - For the "Specify template" select "Upload a template file"
-- Select the `xx.template.json` file you downloaded in the above step (this will create a cf-template-xxx s3 bucket)
+   - Select the `*.template.json` file you downloaded in step 2 above
    - Click Next
-- Fill out the required parameters - **_LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW_**
+6. Fill out the required parameters - **_LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW_**

-6. Specify `Stack Name` STARTING with `ASEA-` (case sensitive) suggest a suffix of `orgname` or `username`
+   - Specify `Stack Name` STARTING with `ASEA-` (case sensitive) suggest a suffix of `orgname` or `username`
-7. Change `ConfigS3Bucket` to the name of the bucket you created above `your-bucket-name`
+   - Change `ConfigS3Bucket` to the name of the bucket you created above `your-bucket-name`
-8. Add an `Email` address to be used for State Machine Status notification
+   - Add an `Email` address to be used for State Machine Status notification
-9. The `GithubBranch` should point to the release you selected
+   - The `GithubBranch` should point to the release you selected
      - if upgrading, change it to point to the desired release
      - the latest stable branch is currently `release/v1.5.0`, case sensitive
+     - click `Next`
+7. Finish deploying the stack
-10. Apply a tag on the stack, Key=`Accelerator`, Value=`ASEA` (case sensitive).
+   - Apply a tag on the stack, Key=`Accelerator`, Value=`ASEA` (case sensitive).
-11. **ENABLE STACK TERMINATION PROTECTION** under `Stack creation options`
+   - **ENABLE STACK TERMINATION PROTECTION** under `Stack creation options`
+   - Click `Next`, Acknowledge resource creation, and click `Create stack`
-12. The stack typically takes under 5 minutes to deploy.
+   - The stack typically takes under 5 minutes to deploy.
-13. Once deployed, you should see a CodePipeline project named `ASEA-InstallerPipeline` in your account.
+8. Once deployed, you should see a CodePipeline project named `ASEA-InstallerPipeline` in your account.
 This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
    - if the CloudFormation fails to deploy with an `Internal Failure`, or, if the pipeline fails connecting to GitHub, then:
      - fix the issue with your GitHub secret created in section 2.3.2, then delete the Installer CloudFormation stack you just deployed, and restart at step 3 of this section.
-14. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
+9. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.
-15. **While the pipeline is running:**
+10. **While the pipeline is running:**
     - review the list of [Known Installation Issues](#251-known-installation-issues) in section 2.5.1 below
     - review the Accelerator Basic Operation and Frequently Asked Questions (FAQ) [Document](../faq/faq.md)
-16. Once the pipeline completes (~10 mins), the main state machine, named `ASEA-MainStateMachine_sm`, will start in Step Functions
+11. Once the pipeline completes (~10 mins), the main state machine, named `ASEA-MainStateMachine_sm`, will start in Step Functions
-17. The state machine time is dependent on the quantity of resources being deployed.
+12. The state machine time is dependent on the quantity of resources being deployed.
 On an initial installation of a more complex sample configuration files, it takes approximately 1.5 hours to execute.
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but often takes as little as 20 minutes.
+    - While you can watch the state machine in Step Functions, you will also be notified via email when the State Machine completes (or fails).
+Successful state machine executions include a list of all accounts which were successfully processed by the Accelerator.
-18. The configuration file will be automatically moved into Code Commit (and deleted from S3).
+13. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
-19. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
+14. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
 Please confirm all four (4) email subscriptions to enable receipt of state machine status and security alert messages.
 Until completed, you will not receive any email messages (must be completed within 7-days).
-20. If the pipeline **fails**:
+15. If the state machine **fails**:

     - Refer to the [Troubleshooting Guide](../operations/operations-troubleshooting-guide.md#4-troubleshooting) for instructions on how to inspect and retrieve the error.
     - You can also refer to the [FAQ](../faq/faq.md) and [Known Installation Issues](#251-known-installation-issues).
     - Once the error is resolved, re-run the step function `ASEA-MainStateMachine_sm` using `{"scope": "FULL","mode": "APPLY"}` as an input to it

-21. If deploying a prescriptive architecture with 3rd party firewalls, after the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
+16. If deploying a prescriptive architecture with 3rd party firewalls, after the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
     1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the main state machine (`ASEA-MainStateMachine_sm`) to deploy the firewall products
     2. Login to the **perimeter** sub-account (Assume your `organization-admin-role`)
     3. Activate the 3rd party vendor firewall and firewall manager AMI's in the AWS Marketplace